mturczyn/github-actions/README.md

 ```
 If we use GitHub environment, subject would look like `repo:mturczyn/github-actions:environment:Prod` where `Prod` is name of GitHub environment.

+If we wanted to give federated credential to workflow running as pull request check, we would use such convention `repo:mturczyn/github-actions:pull_request`.

 Create service principal in Azure for our created Microsoft Entra application:
 ```
 az ad sp create --id $appId